-Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to X specific objectives and/or assignments.
-A.2 Prerequisites and/or any required competencies are X clearly stated.
+Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments.
+X A.2 Prerequisites and/or any required competencies are X clearly stated.
 A.3 Learning objectives for each course describe outcomes X that are measurable.
 A.4 Learning objectives are appropriately designed for the X level of each of the course.
-A.5 Instruction, activities, and assignments in courses are X scaffolded from course to course, and throughout the program.
+A.5 Instruction, activities, and assignments in courses are X scaffolded from course to course, and throughout the Λ program.

-- A.1-CPT261 articulates specific learning outcomes for the course, and it can be seen that aspects of the course objectives align with the topics of most weekly activities, but there is no explicit connection between the broader course outcomes and the course learning activities.
-Activity-level objectives are not listed, so it is unclear how each unit contributes to the whole course. - A.2 Previous skills and knowledge are not stated.
-This is an introductory course, so no prerequisite skills may be applicable, but it is recommended that this be stated more clearly in the syllabus. - A.3 Course objectives are measurable. - A.4 Learning objectives are appropriate for an introductory course.
-They align with the requirements of the certification exam. - A.5 Activities appear to be scaffolded through the course, building pieces of a project each week, although this is only inferred by the reviewer and not explicitly stated.
+- A.1- CPT275 articulates specific learning outcomes for the course, and it can be seen that aspects of the course objectives align with the topics of most weekly activities. - A.2 Yes very nice job. - A.3 Course objectives are measurable.
+Very well written, all measurable and work well with assessing learning. - A.4 Learning objectives are appropriate for an introductory course. - A.5 Activities appear to be scaffolded through the course, building pieces of a project each week, although this is only inferred by the reviewer and not explicitly stated.
 The skills mastered in this course serve as prerequisites to other computer science courses offered in the program.
-The course's objectives fill an industry need within the program. - Reviewer Note: While the course outcomes are clearly stated and contain very specific measurable measures, it would also be recommended to include the program mission or goals in the course syllabus for clear assessment measuring.
-A deeper assessment could possibly be conducted that would match the course learning outcomes to specific program outcomes (or certificate).
-This would illustrate a direct impact on student learning.
+The course's objectives fill an industry need within the program.